Dr. Deborah Powell

 Vice President

-I have always been involved with representation and advocacy roles during my medical training and my time in the medical workforce.
+I am a Public Health Medicine Trainee.
+Before committing to a career in Public Health, I worked as a Registrar in General Surgery and Otorhinolaryngology.
+I joined the RDA as a trainee intern and have been actively participating in our union movement since then, serving as a regional delegate, national executive member, and now as the Vice President.
+I have been involved in member advocacy, support, and SECA enforcement and negotiation.
 I have also always been a strong supporter of the union movement and the rights of employees in all industries.
-I look forward to continuing this work representing members from the significant number of regional centres around New Zealand.
+I look forward to continuing this work representing members from centres across New Zealand.
 Feel free to contact me if you have any specific issues or concerns to discuss.

 Dr. Bill Lu